Ginni Thomas: 2009–2016

 In late 2009, Thomas established the nonprofit lobbying group Liberty Central to organize conservative activists, issue legislative scorecards for U.S. Congress members, and be involved in elections.
 The group was aimed at opposing what Thomas called the "leftist tyranny'" of President Barack Obama and congressional Democrats, and "protecting the core founding principles" of the nation.
 Thomas's lobbying activities were raised as a potential source of conflict of interest for her husband.
 Thomas was interviewed by Sean Hannity on his Fox News show Hannity in June 2010.
 Asked about potential conflicts between her Liberty Central activities and her husband's position, Thomas replied that "there's a lot of judicial wives and husbands out there causing trouble.
 I'm just one of many."
 Liberty Central ceased operations in 2012.

 In February 2011, Politico reported that Thomas was the head of a new company, Liberty Consulting, which filed incorporation papers in mid-November 2010.
 The company's website stated that clients could use Thomas's "experience and connections" to help with "governmental affairs efforts" and political donation strategies.
 The Washington Post described Liberty Consulting as "a one-woman shop" where Thomas advised political donors how to direct funds in the post-Citizens United v.
 FEC landscape.
-Also in 2011, Thomas became a special correspondent for The Daily Caller.
+Also in 2011, Thomas became a special correspondent for Tucker Carlson's The Daily Caller.

+The Washington Post reported in May 2023 that in 2011 and 2012 Leonard Leo of the Federalist Society instructed Kellyanne Conway and her firm The Polling Company to pay $80,000 to Liberty Consulting, a firm owned by Thomas.
+Leo directed Conway to bill the payments to Judicial Education Project with "No mention of Ginni, of course" in the paperwork.
+The Post could not determine the precise nature of any work Thomas did for either firm, though it noted Judicial Education Project filed a brief to the Supreme Court in a 2012 landmark voting rights case.
+A longtime friend of the Thomases, Leo told the Post, "Knowing how disrespectful, malicious and gossipy people can be, I have always tried to protect the privacy of Justice Thomas and Ginni."